 Koalas are on an extinction trajectory.
 Is it due to a lack of public concern?
 A lack of political will?

-After the catastrophic fires of 2019/20 summer the Koala has become the poster child for governments claiming environmental credentials, for companies as mascots and for environmental activists.
+After the catastrophic fires of the summer of 2019/20 the koala has become the poster child for governments claiming environmental credentials, for companies as mascots and for environmental activists concerned about habitat loss.

-Sydney has one last koala population, on the South West city fringe between the Nepean and Georges Rivers.
-Unlike many koala populations, it is chlamydia free and may have a natural resistance to the disease.
-With this genetic advantage, it could help the wider koala population, so its survival is vital.
+Sydney has one last healthy koala population, on the South West city fringe between the Nepean and Georges Rivers.
+Unlike many koala populations, it is it is growing and it is largely chlamydia free.
+With this advantage, it could help the wider koala population of NSW, so its survival is vital.

-'The Koala Corridor' asks whether the current scale of development is compatible with the fight to Sydney’s last Koala colony, and the NSW Koala population.
-Wildlife carers rehabilitate injured koalas and researchers tag, release and track them in the wild.
 We look at biodiversity and environment protection regulations and ask if there are adequate safeguards for such endangered species.
-Meanwhile Boris and Reuben, koalas found on Appin Rd and released back into the bush, make their way across the urban fringe full of hazards; cars and dogs.
+Meanwhile koalas found on Appin Rd and released back into the bush, make their way across the urban fringe full of hazards like cars and dogs.